workflowr/workflowr/CONTRIBUTING.md

-The repository contains the files `LICENSE` and `LICENSE.md` to both adhere to [R package conventions for defining the license][r-exts-licensing] and also to make the license clear in a more conventional manner (suggestions for improvement welcome). `document.R` is a convenience script for regenerating the documentation. `build.sh` is a convenience script for running `R CMD check`.
+The repository contains the files `LICENSE` and `LICENSE.md` to both adhere to [R package conventions for defining the license][r-exts-licensing] and also to make the license clear in a more conventional manner (suggestions for improvement welcome).
+The directory `scripts/` contains convenience scripts for maintaining the R package.
 The remaining directories are standard for R packages as described in the manual [Writing R Extensions][r-exts].

+## Scripts for maintaining the package

+Convenience scripts for maintaining the package are located in `scripts/`.
+These are not included in the package tarball for distribution.
+They are all intended to be executed from the root directory of the package.
+The convenience scripts
+include:

+* `build.sh` runs `R CMD check`
+* `contribute.R` performs some basic checks that should be run before contributing a Pull Request
+* `document.R` regenerates the documentation
+* `sed.sh` performs search/replace for all R files in the package

 ## Release checklist (for maintainers)